jazdrv/dnaTools/README.md

 * Goal: To use the captured data to automatically generate a haplotree
 * Create a data structure (Tree) noting clade ID; parent ID; clade name; {list of variants}; {quality scores for phylogenic accuracy}; {one or more flags for variants for later analysis}; {list of child clades}; {ancestral STR alleles}; origin latitude; origin longitude; shared coverage; shared coverage within age BED; oldest/defining MDKA; SNP age; {SNP age 95% confidence interval}; {SNP age probability distribution function [PDF] (e.g. in steps of 10 years)}; {SNP parent clade age PDF}; STR age; {STR age 95% confidence interval}; {STR age PDF}; {STR parent clade age PDF}; combined age; {combined age 95% confidence interval}; {combined age PDF},
 * Select mutations with 100% calls and make a tree:
-(a) Sort Calls matrix vertically by variant to get the most-common SNPs to the top.
+	1. Sort Calls matrix vertically by variant to get the most-common SNPs to the top.
-(b) Sort Calls horizontally by person to group people with common SNPs into clades.
+	2. Sort Calls horizontally by person to group people with common SNPs into clades.
-(c) Form clades from square blocks of positive calls {Variants,People} in this 2D space.
+	3. Form clades from square blocks of positive calls {Variants,People} in this 2D space.
-(d) Assign positive calls as positive and negative calls as negative in Calls (hence assignment and call are redundant, but the distinction is needed later).
+	4. Assign positive calls as positive and negative calls as negative in Calls (hence assignment and call are redundant, but the distinction is needed later).
-(e) Identify members of these clades from People, associate Variants with a clade, and assign a parent and children to each clade.
+	5. Identify members of these clades from People, associate Variants with a clade, and assign a parent and children to each clade.
 * Progress individually through progressively worse-called SNPs...
-(a) Parse a list of manual implications, which dictate where positives can be implied from comparative clades (e.g. if a kit is P310+ and L11 is uncalled, a positive is implied for L11).
+	1. Parse a list of manual implications, which dictate where positives can be implied from comparative clades (e.g. if a kit is P310+ and L11 is uncalled, a positive is implied for L11).
-(b) Parse a reject list, which manually removes bad mutations from the tree.
+	2. Parse a reject list, which manually removes bad mutations from the tree.
-(c) Recognise if a mutation is clearly equivalent to an existing clade or clearly forms a new clade (e.g. if all positive variants are P312+ but some U106+ tests or low-coverage (YSeq/pack) tests are uncalled, the no calls can be assigned as negative).
+	3. Recognise if a mutation is clearly equivalent to an existing clade or clearly forms a new clade (e.g. if all positive variants are P312+ but some U106+ tests or low-coverage (YSeq/pack) tests are uncalled, the no calls can be assigned as negative).
-(d) In ambiguous cases, identify all phylogenically possible locations in the tree, mark the variant as approximately located in the quality score array, and probabilistically chose a location among them (e.g. a variant is most likely located in a clade with more equivalent SNPs).
+	4. In ambiguous cases, identify all phylogenically possible locations in the tree, mark the variant as approximately located in the quality score array, and probabilistically chose a location among them (e.g. a variant is most likely located in a clade with more equivalent SNPs).
 Ambiguous singleton SNPs should be identified as such, not merged up, as they will later not be counted by the age analysis.
 * Identify and merge MNPs.
 Also decide whether they are just poorly recorded complex indels.
 * Consult a reference list of named haplogroups (e.g. a text dump of FTDNA's haplotree) to assign a name to each clade in the Tree.
 Otherwise, automatically assign one.
 * Assign oldest or defining MDKAs to nodes in Tree from People (likely with cross-reference to a manually curated list).
 * Assign most-recent known haplogroups to People.
 * Compute a coverage (BED / callableLoci) for each branch in Tree, and for each tester in People:
-(a) The total testing coverage for People should be the coverage of their NGS test.
+	1. The total testing coverage for People should be the coverage of their NGS test.
 In cases where more than one test is taken (e.g. BigY+YElite, BigY+WGS, BigY+YSeq), the concatenation of tests should be used.
-(b) The shared testing coverage for Tree nodes should be the count of the number of bases tested by two or more People under that node.
+	2. The shared testing coverage for Tree nodes should be the count of the number of bases tested by two or more People under that node.
 The most effective way to do this is to generate new BED files for each node of the tree.
-(c) A *nix-style join should be done against the age analysis BED regions to determine the coverage used for the later age analysis.
+	3. A *nix-style join should be done against the age analysis BED regions to determine the coverage used for the later age analysis.
 * Output a visual representation of the tree and sorted matrix of Calls.

 ### PART C: Importing STR matches